cerrorism/gitlab-migrator/README.md

 ```
 gitlab-migrator -github-user=mytokenuser -gitlab-project=mygitlabuser/myproject -github-repo=mygithubuser/myrepo -migrate-pull-requests
 ```

+**Note**: This fork has simplified the configuration approach.
+Most parameters are now handled through environment variables rather than command-line arguments.

 Written in Go, this is a cross-platform CLI utility that accepts the following runtime arguments: